The Folly of Man

 Game Masters, although still powerful enough to take on 2-5 other players by themselves, cannot add whatever they would like, whenever they want, to their adventures.
 Even with this stipulation, GMs still have the age-old ability to skin specific monsters, traps, hazards, NPCs, etc. to their liking.
 It is through the process of Adventure Creation however that regulates the different dangerous qualities of these aspects, including the level of difficulty they present to players.
 Whether or not a GM is able to present the most challenging adventure the players have ever faced will be reliant on how well they did during Character Creation.
-You heard that correctly, the GM creates a single character to represent themselves in-game.
+That’s correct, the GM creates a single character to represent themselves in-game.
 Something called an Archvillain.

 Just as the GM will needs to manage their resources to ensure victory over the player’s Survivors, the Survivor players will also have to manage their characters, who may not have turned out exactly as they had hoped.
-Although players do have options to choose from when creating their Survivors initially, there is a large portion of Character Creation that is uncertain and could result in the character’s death.
-Conversely, you may actually want to kill your Survivor character if you fail to make them worthy adventurers.
-During this time your character may receive Quirks (things like a Missing Limb or an Addiction) that would make playing this character more difficult.
-Although a player has the option to try and kill off their character during this time, in hopes of making a better character, more often than not, the player will eventually end up with a character that will challenge their ability to survive; ramping up the difficulty of the game before the first adventure even starts.
+Although players do have options to choose from when creating their Survivors initially, there is a large portion of Character Creation that is uncertain and could result in the character’s death during the process.
+Conversely, you may actually want to kill your Survivor character if you fail to make them worthy adventurers, starting Character Creation over again with a “fresh body”.

 What’s the Outcome of a Competitive Experience?